-Learn how to play Ain’t No Sunshine!
+Learn how to play Ain’t No Sunshine on one acoustic guitar!

-Ain’t No Sunshine Lyrics
+Ain’t No Sunshine chord progression

-Ain’t No Sunshine Chord Extensions
+Ain’t No Sunshine chord extensions

 Am7 might sound like a complicated chord to play, but all you do is remove your ring finger and let the open G string ring.

 The root is found on the second string in a normal Dm shape, for Dm7 you move this down two frets and replace it with a b7.

 To get the full lesson on the chords, the finger style patterns and full TAB, sign up to Spy Tunes Beginner Guitar Course.

 Ain’t No Sunshine is the most difficult of the Beginner Acoustic Songs and therefore the last one covered in the course.